timm/tested/README.md

 Levina et al. [^lev05] comment that the reason any data mining method works for high dimensions is that data embedded in high-dimensional format actually can be converted into a more compressed space without major information loss.
+It is easy to see why we can reduce a data set's features are rows:
+- Many rows must be similar to the point of redundancy  since, when we build a model, each part of that model should have support from multiple data points.
+This means that all the rows can be shrunk back to just a few examples.
+- Most columns must redundant or noisey since otherwise, data mining would not work:
+  - A linear increase in feature count means an exponential increase in the volume of the box containg the features.
+     E.g.
+     - in two dimensions (each running 0..1), 100 evenly spaced points would leave gaps of size (at most) 0.01.
+     - in twenty dimensions, to cover that hypercube to same degree, required $10^{20}$ points.
+   - But data mining works on data sets with 20 columns _without_ needing sextillion rows.
+     Hence, it must be possible to ignore most of those columns $\blacksquare$.

+Long story short:

+> The best thing we can do with data is throw most of it away.

 This means we can do things like cluster the data then only label one example per cluster.
 For example:
 -  Kamvar et al. [^kamvar03] report studies where,